 Do not ignore violent, threatening, harassing, intimidating, or other disruptive behavior.
-If you observe or experience such behavior by anyone on Authority premises, whether they are he or she is a CGBGreen Bank employee or not, report it immediately to a supervisor or manager.
+If you observe or experience such behavior by anyone on Authority premises, whether they are a Green Bank employee or not, report it immediately to a supervisor or manager.

-The cooperation of all CGBGreen Bank staff is needed to implement this policy effectively and maintain a safe working environment.
+The cooperation of all Green Bank staff is needed to implement this policy effectively and maintain a safe working environment.

-VIOLENCE IN THE WORKPLACE PREVENTION POLICY
+VIOLENCE IN THE WORKPLACE PREVENTION POLICY (Continued)